MLforGPR/traditional/README.md

 │   validation.ipynb (validation)
 │   ...
 ```
+To run the code, please pull this repository and `data_preprocessing` repository to the same directory.
+The `data_preprocessing` repository can be found [here](https://github.com/MLforGPR/data_preprocessing).

 ## Data Pipeline
 This section describes the data pipeline for the Capstone project.
 The data pipeline is implemented in the Jupyter notebook `data_pipeline_*.ipynb`.
 The data pipeline is organized in the following way: